Web3-Builders-Alliance/Alberto-Q1-Solana-2023/PreReqs/paul_escrow/README.md

 Add 2 new ix Cancel and ReseTimeLock
     you are adding the ixs in the instruction.rs file inside pub enum EscrowInstruction
+    Neither of these ix will take any data
+    STL will

 Cancel will return any sent SPL tokens to the initiator and then close the account so that the rent is also returned